msupply-foundation/conforma-server/documentation/Query-Syntax.md

   - 1st child node returns a **string** representing the GraphQL query
   - 2nd child node returns an **array** of field names for the query's associated variables object.
 If no variables are required for the query, pass an empty array (i.e. `{ value: [] }`).
   - 3rd...N-1 child nodes return the values of the fields for the variables object -- one node for each field in the previous node's array.
   - The Nth (last) child node returns a **string** stating the node in the returned GraphQL object that is required.
 E.g. `applications.name` Because GraphQL returns results as nested objects, to get an output in a "simple type", a node in the return object tree is needed.
-(See examples below and in `TestData`)
+(See examples below and in `TestData`).
+This last node is optional -- if not provided, the whole result object will be returned unmodified.
 - Output: the returned GraphQL node can be either `string`, `number`, `boolean`, `array`, or `object`.
 If the output is an object, it will be returned as follows:

   - If there is only one field, only the value of the field will be returned.